99z/kohaku/README.md

 An automated image tagging program written in Ruby using the Imagga API: (https://imagga.com)

+Kohaku is primarily targeted towards individuals who store a lot of pictures locally, such as imageboard users.
+It works best with large, non-vector images - particularly of landscapes and people.

 ## requirements

 * Ruby 2.x or higher